mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

   optimizations.
 Differently to `numpy`, this one does not compile to C first, but directly to machine code.
 - Vectorize (`@vectorize` or `@guvectorize`): To create your own universal functions.
   These functions use special vectorize-based instructions from the CPU.
+Numba provides this tool to easily create numpy-based universal functions.
+Compatible with multithreading.
+Therefore, no extra compilation is done here.
 - Stencil (with `@stencil` decorator): Common computational pattern in which array elements are updated according to some fixed pattern called the stencil kernel.
   This is typical for image processing algorithms, where the local value of the pixel